Thank you for subscribing

 Seymour

-You’ve barely left Melbourne when you reach Seymour, making it a great option for a coffee break or daytrip from the city.
+You’ve barely left Melbourne when you reach Seymour, making it a great option for a coffee break or day trip from the city

 The town is great for bushwalking (try the Goulburn River Trail) and is home to the Seymour Railway Heritage Centre and Railway Station.

-Get your caffeine hit at the Brewer’s Table, which uses Mansfield Coffee Merchant beans and is open from 7am weekdays (8am on weekends).
+Get your caffeine hit at The Brewer’s Table, which uses Mansfield Coffee Merchant beans and is open from 7am weekdays (8am on weekends).
 Little Stones is another Seymour café worth stopping at, with owners Milan and Kris aiming to recreate urban coffee culture in a regional environment.

 Benalla

 Benalla has enough street art to put Hosier Lane to shame, with the regional town having become something of a street art destination thanks to the Wall to Wall festival launched in 2015 by Juddy Roller Studios.
-While the festival hasn’t been able to run since 2019, the town and surrounds still feature several beautiful works.

 For a more conventional art experience, try Benalla Art Gallery, which looks out over Lake Benalla.
 The town is also home to the Benalla Aviation Museum (housed in a former WWII RAAF pilot training school) which explores Australia’s history of military aviation.